Hawmex/aut_ai_project/README.md

 ## Project Description

-This project is basically a classification problem.
-Since we are dealing with images, we have decided to solve it with a convolutional neural network due to its abilities in image processing.
+This project deals with a classification problem.
+Since we are trying to classify images, we have decided to solve it with a convolutional neural network due to its abilities in image processing.

 ## Dataset